Migrating CSIRO’s National Dashboards to Serverless AWS Architecture

 Supporting government agencies with legacy software maintenance and resourcing challenges

-With a lack of available internal resourcing, CSIRO sought a partner to upgrade the dashboards, enhance accessibility, improve functionality, as well as take over the ongoing development, hosting, support, and maintenance of the websites.
+With a lack of available internal resourcing, CSIRO sought a partner to upgrade the dashboards, enhance accessibility, improve functionality, and take over the ongoing development, hosting, support, and maintenance.

 CSIRO’s goal was to ensure that these platforms continued to deliver insights to policymakers, industry leaders, analysts, and the public while meeting evolving accessibility standards and technical requirements.